Hand Foot and Mouth Disease (HFM)

 more likely to experience more rare complications.

-Hand Food and Mouth Disease Prevention with Homeopathy:
+Prevention of Hand Food and Mouth Disease with Homeopathy

-bottle of water.)
-Give 1 tsp from the bottle to each member of the household
+the bottle to each member of the household exposed who has not had chicken

 child feels sweaty, fussy, and may be nauseous with a white-coated tongue.
 If